Dracula-Team/darryRing/README.md

 ## Networks

-This repo supports runtimes for DarryRing, Kusama, and Westend.
+This repo supports runtimes for DarryRing, Bertha, and Westend.

 ### Connect to DarryRing Mainnet